smallrye/smallrye-reactive-messaging/examples/amqp-quickstart/README.md

 ## AMQP broker

 First you need a AMQP server.
-You can follow the instructions from the [RabbitMQ](https://www.rabbitmq.com/) or run `docker-compose up` if you have docker installed on your machine.
+You can follow the instructions from the [ActiveMQ Artemis](https://activemq.apache.org/components/artemis/) or run `docker-compose up` if you have docker installed on your machine.

 ## Start the application